Little Bill Daggett: I don't deserve this... to die like this. I was building a house.

 Ned Logan: KID?
 Is that Kid shooting at us?

-Little Bill Daggett: [to W. W. Beauchamp, referring to the passage in Beauchamp's book where English Bob claims to have killed "Two Gun" Corcoran because Corcoran insulted a lady's honor] The only insulting Corky ever did was to stick that thing of his in this French gal ol' Bob was kinda sweet on.
+Little Bill Daggett: [to W. W. Beauchamp, referring to the passage in Beauchamp's book where English Bob claims to have killed "Two Gun" Corcoran because Corcoran insulted a lady's honor] Yeah, well, a lotta folks did call him "Two Gun," but that wasn't because he was sportin' two pistols.
+No, it was because he had a dick that was so big, it was longer than the barrel on that Walther Colt that he carried.
+And the only insultin' he ever did was to stick that thing of his into this French lady that English Bob here was kinda sweet on.

 Strawberry Alice: Just because we let them smelly fools ride us like horses don't mean we gotta let 'em brand us like horses.
 Maybe we ain't nothing but whores but we, by god, we ain't horses.